-Course the management components of telecommunications/data communications system for business.
+This course focuses on the management components of telecommunications/data communications system for business.
 Special emphasis is placed on technical and managerial issues related to the design, operation, and maintenance of computer networks.
 Topics include communication devices and architecture, local and wide area networks, and other telecommunications aspects.